 The Real Alcazar Palace or Royal Alcázar of Seville was established in the 12th century by the Moors of Africa under the Almohad Caliphate.
 The Moors have been ruling over Seville for quite a few centuries – since 8th century to be exact.
 In the 13th century, the palace was occupied by the Catholic Kings of Spain, who made a few additions to the palace, but the central theme of the palace with gardens and a courtyard with fountains remained.

 The interior complex of the palace is very huge.
 There are many small and big staterooms, with ornate decorations and jeweled doors.
-Couple of rooms also have arts display in them.
+A couple of rooms also have art display in them.
 The garden of the Real Alcazar Palace is equally stunning with tiles (and see how I matched up).

 The fountain-waterfall area is beautiful, but it will be slightly crowded as people wait to see or snap fishes in the pool!

 Real Alcazar Palace is the MOST visited palace in Seville and it is very normal to see a long queue of people trying to get in.
 This is true for people who DIDN’T book tickets online.
 Wait time here was 20-30 minutes.

 Security checking is also done inside the palace complex.
 It is recommended that you carry small backpacks or purses inside, bulky items may not be allowed.
 When you enter the palace compound after security, you can pick up your audio guide book ($7 euros extra if not included in the ticket).